Smartphone: Restrictions and bans

-"There is significant scientific and medical proof that smartphone addiction has extremely harmful effects on students’ brain development and emotional growth," Cho Jung-hun, who introduced the bill in South Korea told the BBC.
+"There is significant scientific and medical proof that smartphone addiction has extremely harmful effects on students' brain development and emotional growth," Cho Jung-hun, who introduced the bill in South Korea told the BBC.
 Not all students agree this will solve the problem.
 "Rather than simply taking phones away, I think the first step should be teaching students what they can do without them," said Seo Min-joon, an 18-year-old high schooler.
-Another student, aged 13, said that he doesn’t have time to be addicted to his phone due to an overloaded schedule.
+Another student, aged 13, said that he does not have time to be addicted to his phone due to an overloaded schedule.

 In 2024–2025 Australia and France began to advance legislation which prohibits entirely the use of social media by children under the age of 15–16.
+In Australia the law came into effect on 10 December 2025.

 Replacement of dedicated digital cameras

 As the 2010s decade commenced, the sale figures of dedicated compact cameras decreased sharply since mobile phone cameras were increasingly perceived as serving as a sufficient surrogate camera.

 Increases in computing power in mobile phones enabled fast image processing and high-resolution filming, with 1080p Full HD being achieved in 2011 and the barrier to 2160p 4K being breached in 2013.

 However, due to design and space limitations, smartphones lack several features found even on low-budget compact cameras, including a hot-swappable memory card and battery for nearly uninterrupted operation, physical buttons and knobs for focusing and capturing and zooming, a bolt thread tripod mount, a capacitor-charged xenon flash that exceeds the brightness of smartphones' LED flashlights, and an ergonomic grip for steadier holding during handheld shooting, which enables longer exposure times.
 Since dedicated cameras can be more spacious, they can house larger image sensors and feature optical zooming.

 Since the late 2010s, smartphone manufacturers have bypassed the lack of optical zoom to a limited extent by incorporating additional rear cameras with fixed magnification levels.